VEuPathDB/StaticContent/content/common/user_datasets_help.md

       <li>file name (must match a counts file)</li>
       <li>strandedness ('unstranded' or 'stranded') - Only 'unstranded' is currently supported</li>
     </ul></li>
-  <li>Optionally, you may include bigWig files (.bw extension) in your comprresed file:
+  <li>Optionally, you may include bigWig files (.bw extension) in your compressed file:
     <ul>
       <li>they are not required but will allow visualization in the genome browser</li>
       <li>add these file names in the manifest file</li>